DannieBGoode/criptomo/_posts/202206/en/2022-06-06-crypto-wallets.md

 The seed should be stored in a safe place, protected from fire, water or any other physical damage, so paper is not recommended either.

-{% include image_caption.html imageurl="https://99bitcoins.com/wp-content/uploads/2016/05/crypto-steel.jpg" title="The seed is stored in cash and never enters the internet" caption= "The seed is saved in cash and never enters the internet" popup=true class="small-size" %}
+{% include image_caption.html imageurl="https://99bitcoins.com/wp-content/uploads/2016/05/crypto-steel.jpg" title="The seed is stored in cash and never enters the internet" caption= "The seed is saved in metal and never enters the internet" popup=true class="small-size" %}

 Companies like <a rel="nofollow" href="https://amzn.to/3PZwXLo">Cryptosteel</a> or <a rel="nofollow" href="https://amzn.to/3m2O40T"> Billfodl</a> offer indestructible metal plates where the user can write their seed and protect it from external factors, although it is impossible to store the plate later in a place where it cannot be stolen.